ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Name: This field contains a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * CBOR Value: This field contains the value used as CBOR abbreviation of the item.
 These values MUST be unique.
-The value can be a positive integer or a negative integer.
+The value can be an unsigned integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
 Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
 Integer values greater than 65535 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

 * CBOR Type: This field contains the CBOR type of the item, or a pointer to the registry that defines its type, when that depends on another item.